calherries/site/posts/2022-04-25-abstraction.md

 Here, a `point` is a product type of doubles that is created using the type constructor `Point`.
 But by defining it this way we have already made more assumptions than necessary for a point abstraction.

-Here are four things defined above that aren't necessary for a point abstraction:
+There are four things defined above that aren't necessary for a point abstraction:
 - Points need to be created with the `Point` type constructor
 - X and Y are doubles
 - X and Y can be accessed by pattern matching on a value of type `Point`